Commodore64HomeBrew/Contiki-BBS/README.md

 # Magnetar BBS
 Magnetar BBS is a tiny, little and text based bulletin board system (BBS) server for the Commodore 64 homecomputer and a compatible ethernet cartridge (e.g. TFE, RRnet, 64NIC+).
 It will also run in a VICE emulator with ethernet support enabled.
 The BBS itself can be accessed through a standard telnet connection.
 Despite a floppy disk drive and the ethernet cartridge no further addon hardware is required (for emulation use VICE with ethernet support).

-Magnetar BBS is a fork of Magnetar BBS v2.7 but has diverged greatly in both function and appearence.
+Magnetar BBS is a fork of Contiki BBS v2.7 but has diverged greatly in both function and appearence.

 Magnetar BBS 1.x quick startup guide